 The ability to defend oneself against an armed attacker is the mark of a competent and assured mok-ar practitioner

-Kick boxing is relatively modern martial art and is a combination of various martial arts’ so the history on this martial art is detailed with the names of so of the famous kick boxers of the past.
+Kick boxing is relatively modern martial art and is a combination of various martial arts’.
+The history on this martial art is detailed with the names of so of the famous kick boxers of the past.

 Tae Kwondo this martial art comes from a number of martial arts’ the main one being from Korea, known for its high kicks.
 The history is laid out in a comprehensive fashion.
 Also, has many breaking techniques